How Direct Indexing Can Help Keep Client Fees Low and Reinforce Your Value-Add During Complicated Markets

-In extraordinarily volatile markets like we have seen throughout 2020, financial advisors and institutions are under extreme pressure to not only calm and reassure clients, but also to reinforce their value proposition and retain existing client relations while establishing new ones.
+In extraordinarily volatile markets like we saw throughout 2020, financial advisors and institutions are under extreme pressure to not only calm and reassure clients, but also to reinforce their value proposition and retain existing client relationships while establishing new ones.

 Now more than ever, advisors need to be careful about not passing along more expenses to clients whenever and wherever possible.
 One approach to help offset fees is to decrease product costs while increasing after-tax value through an investment approach known as “direct indexing.”

-Historically the only way to purchase an index was through a use of pooled vehicles such as a mutual fund or exchange-traded fund (ETF).
-The downside of course to purchasing a single mutual fund or ETF is that tax management and personalization became impossible with a single security.
+Historically, the only way to purchase an index has been through the use of a pooled vehicle such as a mutual fund or exchange-traded fund (ETF).
+Of course, the downside of purchasing a single mutual fund or ETF is that tax management and personalization become impossible with a single security.

-But recent technological advances have made individual security ownership of an index broadly accessible to retail investors thanks to innovations in digital investment platforms that allow for automated, highly advanced optimization capabilities.
-What used to take days or even weeks in order to build index-based investment strategies can now be done in minutes, giving advisors the ability to replicate exposure to the risk and reward characteristics of an index at click-button pace without losing the ability to customize portfolios—all from a single platform and with tax-aware upsides.
+But recent technological advances, such as innovations in digital investment platforms that allow for automated, highly advanced optimization capabilities, have made individual security ownership of an index broadly accessible to retail investors.
+What used to take days or even weeks to build index-based investment strategies can now be done in minutes, giving advisors the ability to replicate exposure to the risk and reward characteristics of an index at click-button pace without losing the ability to customize portfolios—all from a single platform and with tax-aware upsides.

 Direct indexing capabilities like these will not only help you keep your clients’ investment goals aligned across market conditions more easily and effectively, they can also help you to build trust across your client base and solidify your value-add.